Procurement Glossary

 Situation:

 A manufacturer of electrical appliances regularly requires high-quality cables from a specialized supplier.
 The annual quantity required is around 50,000 pieces.
-Previously, the purchase was made according to demand at varying prices.
+Previously, Procurement was based on demand at varying prices.

 Strategy: